Vipul97/slr-parser/README.md

 * The choice operator ``` | ``` can be used in the body of the production to match either the expression before or the expression after the operator.
 * ```^``` is treated as the null symbol.

-## Instructions
-1. Run `slr_parser/slr_parser.py`.
+Run `slr_parser/slr_parser.py`.

     usage: slr_parser.py [-h] [-g] grammar_file tokens

     positional arguments:
       grammar_file  text file to be used as grammar tokens        tokens to be parsed - all tokens are separated with spaces

     optional arguments:
-          -h, --help    show this help message and exit -g            generate automaton
+      -h, --help    show this help message and exit

-2. Input the tokens to be parsed.
-All tokens are separated by spaces.
+      -g            generate automaton

 # Contributing